tbytnar/Black-Friday-Data-Analysis/README.md

     H2O Internal Security:      FALSE
     H2O API Extensions:         Algos, AutoML, Core V3, Core V4
     R Version:                  R version 3.5.2 (2018-12-20)

 ```
 So now the H2O cluster instance is running locally on my machine ready and waiting for me to supply data.
 An AI based data modeling cluster is running on my computer!
 How cool is that?
+A note here, I learned the hard way that H2O really should be ran in 64bit Java and to avoid issues with memory, always specify the min and max memory sizes during start up.

 One of the most interesting things I find about R is that (almost) everything can be variables in the code.
 Even H2O data sets!